coleifer/peewee/docs/peewee/asyncio.rst

 8. We call ``fetchall()`` on the result cursor, which returns all the rows loaded during (5).

-If we try to run :py:meth:`~AsyncDatabaseMixin.execute_sql()` outside of the greenlet helper, Peewee will raise a :py:class:`MissingGreenletBridge` exception:
+If we try to run :meth:`~AsyncDatabaseMixin.execute_sql()` outside of the greenlet helper, Peewee will raise a :class:`MissingGreenletBridge` exception:

 .. code-block:: python